Orange Car Accident Lawyers

 In fact, Department statistics reveal that roundabouts are safer than ordinary intersections with a 90 percent reduction in car accident fatalities, a 76 percent reduction in car injury crashes and a 40 percent reduction in overall car crashes.
 It's no wonder 150 to 250 roundabouts are built annually.
 The Insurance Institute for Highway Safety likes them as well, saying that modern roundabouts are safer and accommodate more traffic than ordinary intersections.

-Immediately call an experienced and reputable Orange County Car Accident Lawyer for a free consultation at 949-203-3814 or contact the Orange personal injury attorneys.
+Call Bisnar Chase - an experienced and reputable Orange Car Accident Lawyer for a free consultation at 949-203-3814 or submit a contact form above!.

 Have a question that wasn't answered here?